-Endoscopic vein harvesting (EVH) is a minimally invasive procedure that patients may have rather than traditional vein harvesting when they undergo a coronary artery bypass graft (CABG).
+Endoscopic vein harvesting (EVH) is a procedure that takes a vein from your leg to use as part of a coronary artery bypass graft (CABG).

-When a vein is removed from the leg (saphenous vein) for the purpose of a CABG procedure, it is traditionally taken out via a long cut (incision) made from the ankle to the groin.
-This can leave a visible scar on the leg.
+Traditionally, when a vein from the leg (saphenous vein) is taken for a CABG procedure, it is taken by making a long cut from the ankle to groin.
+This can leave a visible scar on your leg.

 With endoscopic vein harvesting, we make smaller cuts and use minimally invasive equipment to take out the healthy blood vessel.
 This means that we can limit how much damage there is to the surrounding tissue.

 We make a small cut just above the knee and insert an endoscope, which is a long, thin flexible tube with a camera.
 An image is then projected onto a screen so your doctor can locate and remove the vein.
 We may also make two more small cuts near the groin and/or ankle to help remove the vein.